 NOTIFICATION

-New Delhi, the 11 th April, 2016
+New Delhi, the xx/xx/xxxx (Date)

-G.S.R.
-415(E).— In exercise of the powers conferred by sub-section (2) of section 99A and section

-457 tif the Merchant Shipping Act, 1958 and in accordance with the Seafarers' Identity Documents Convention (Rcvised), 2003 (No. 185) regulating the method of issuance of the Seafarers' Bio-metric Identity Document, the Central Government hereby makes the following rules, namely: -
+G.S.R. xx.— In exercise of the powers conferred by section 319(1) read with section 62(2)(b) of the Merchant Shipping Act, 2025 (24 of 2025) and in accordance with the Seafarers' Identity Documents Convention (Rcvised), 2003 (No. 185) regulating the method of issuance of the Seafarers' Bio-metric Identity Document, the Central Government hereby makes the following rules, namely: -

 Short title and commencement. — ( l ) These rules may be called the Merchant Shipping hea tâi ur’s

-trio metric ldcntity Document) Rules, 201 I›.
+trio metric ldcntity Document) Rules, xxxx I›.

 (2) “Lhuy shall comc into force uii the Jatc ut” their publication in thc Official Gazcttc.